JonaLaw/rock-paper-stuff/README.md

 ***This is work in progress.
 Expect changes.***

-***Check out the debt-free branch for a version in which one cannot go into debt, which may replace this current master branch.***

 ## About

 Rock Paper Stuff is a game designed for artificial intelligence experiments and education.